 From R 17.00

-- Undiluted Acrylic Ink is a very high flowing paint with a very high pigment concentration.
+- Undiluted Acrylic Ink is essentially a paint with a very high flow and a very high pigment concentration.

 - Once you start diluting it becomes a stain, colourant, dye, and even a water-colour medium.